LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/SMS/twilio-sms-connector-setup-md.md

 12\.
 Click Save.

+**To deactivate the SMS connector:**

+1. On LiveEngage, on the Campaigns page, click on **Data Sources** in the footnote.
+2. On the conversation sources tab, toggle the SMS connector off to deactivate this connector.

+{: .important}
 **Note:**

 * Brands are able to connect multiple Twilio SMS numbers to their account and route each number to a separate skill.
 If you have more than one SMS number attached to your account and you would like to route them to separate skills, please contact your LivePerson administrator.
 * Twilio only supports sharing images (MMS) in the US and Canada.
 Therefore sharing images outside these regions will not work due to Twilio limitations.

-**To deactivate the SMS connector:**

-1. On LiveEngage, on the Campaigns page, click on **Data Sources** in the footnote.
-2. On the conversation sources tab, toggle the SMS connector off to deactivate this connector.